 From a user perspective, general website updates keep your site looking fresh and modern, as well as secure.
 Even if your company doesn’t process any payments online, it’s essential to have an online presence that conveys trust and quality.

 While all of your registration costs pay for access to monthly updates for the software on your website, someone has to go in and make sure those updates are installed and functioning properly.
 A website is a moving and changing piece of software.
 It is not merely a brochure that is placed online and left to itself to work correctly.
 Without regular upkeep, your site will not function correctly.

 There is an amount of standard upkeep that comes with all of our monthly hosting and maintenance fees; however, additional maintenance is always available at an additional rate.

 Provide your site with routine maintenance, and you can improve the chances of people not only finding your company but also investing in it, whether by visiting your store, calling your team, or purchasing your products or services.

 It’s worth mentioning that many companies misinterpret what website updates include, especially when a part of a website maintenance package.
-Upkeep to your website’s elements like content, navigation, and forms maintains the quality and functionality of your site.
+Upkeep of your website’s elements like content, navigation, and forms maintains the quality and functionality of your site.

 For example, if you’re launching a sale and need to update your product or service pricing, most website maintenance plans would include that kind of update.
 If you’re looking for your provider to redesign your product and service pages, however, you can expect a separate fee.